-The mission of the Anthony Independent School District is to prepare all students for life and learning beyond high school taking advantage of their unique bilingual and bicultural heritage.
+The district's mission is to prepare all students for life and learning beyond high school taking advantage of their unique bilingual and bi-cultural heritage.
+It is the goal of the district to have students not only meet state-assessment standards and the STAAR and EOC, but to achieve academic excellence.